thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-When the pga is class is instantiated with a value that doesn't belong in the valid_values array for ramp_step_type, the alsatplg compiler will emit an error along with the list of permitted values.
+When the pga class is instantiated with a value that does not belong in the ``valid_values`` array for ``ramp_step_type``, the alsatplg compiler emits an error along with the list of valid values.

-1.1.7 Attributes with token references
+Attributes with token references
-''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''

 Typically, a lot of objects contain a private data section that is composed of sets of tuple arrays.
 Some of the attributes in a class definition may need to be packed into the tuple array.
-Such attributes are identified with the "token_ref" node which contains the name of the tuple array that the attribute should be built into.
-For example, both the ramp_step_ms and ramp_step_type attributes in the pga class need to be added to the tuple array.
-So, they are contain the token_ref node with the value "sof_tkn_volume.word" indicating that the attributes should be packed with the "sof_tkn_volume tuple" array of type "word" as shown below.
+Such attributes are identified with the ``token_ref`` node which contains the name of the tuple array that the attribute should be built into.
+For example, both the ``ramp_step_ms`` and ``ramp_step_type`` attributes in the pga class need to be added to the tuple array.
+So, they contain the token_ref node with the value ``sof_tkn_volume.word`` indicating that the attributes should be packed with the ``sof_tkn_volume tuple`` array of type ``word``:

 .. code-block:: bash